All Episodes

 Ted Sorensen.

-He's not the actual speech writer, but he's a primary advisor, wrote speeches for JFK.
+Theodore Sorensen is a primary advisor, not the actual speechwriter, but he's a primary advisor, wrote speeches for JFK.

-But it it's not just that.
+But it's not just that.

-You know, I've always believed uh that the American people do not have that deep an emotional reservoir to begin with.
+You know, I've always believed that the American people do not have that deep an emotional reservoir to begin with.

-Um it I I I always use this as the example.
+I always use this as the example.

-And at the time, uh the leftists in this country and around the world were all fed up with F. W. De Klerk, who was the uh the grand poo-baugh, the head Afrikaans of uh of South Africa.
+And at the time, the leftists in this country and around the world were all fed up with F.W. de Klerk, who was the grand poobah, the head Afrikaans of South Africa.

 And it was never ending.

-It went on for months, and after a while, I got sick and tired of hearing about it, and so did a lot of other people.
+And after a while, I got sick and tired of hearing about it.

-You just the emotional reservoirs run dry and they fill up with some new issue or some new cause for concern.
+Their emotional reservoirs run dry and they fill up with some new issue or some new cause for concern.

-It can't that can't be sustained from now to November.
+That can't be sustained from now to November.

 Do you think Hillary's done at this point?

-Oh no.
+Oh, no.

 No.

-It may look like it on paper and she may be done, but she's not done.
+It may look like it on paper, and she may be done, but she's not done.

 These are the Clintons.

-Uh remember, this is my phrase.
+Remember, this is my phrase.

-Meaning they'll fix they'll they'll fix this at the convention.
+Meaning they'll fix this at the convention.

-She's not gonna get out of this.
+She's not going to get out of this.

 She may lose Wisconsin.

-She's a couple of points ahead, maybe three points ahead or four in both Texas and where else did I say Ohio?
+She's a couple of points ahead, maybe three points ahead or four in both Texas and where else did I say Ohio.

-Uh but remember, none of these delegates are pledged, and this is nothing new.
+But remember, none of these delegates are pledged.

 This has always been the case.